marksgraham/flip-sample-application/README.md

 You will be able to run ``fl-admin.sh``
-The username and password for this container are ``admin`` This will grant you access to all the [NVFlare Admin commands](#3 Administration Console)
+The username and password for this container are ``admin`` This will grant you access to all the NVFlare Admin commands.

 The logs for the model execution are written to STDOUT and can be accessible _by viewing the logs of the container_